-Director/Music – John Ottman, Screenplay – Paul Harris Boardman & Scott Derrickson, Producers – Gina Matthews & Neil H. Moritz, Photography – Brian Pearson, Visual Effects – GVFX (Supervisor – Mark Savela), Prosthetic Effects – Francois Dagenas & Matthew W. Mungle, Production Design – Mark Zuekzke.
-Production Company – Phoenix Films
+Director/Music – John Ottman, Screenplay – Paul Harris Boardman & Scott Derrickson, Producers – Gina Matthews & Neal H. Moritz, Photography – Brian Pearson, Visual Effects – GVFX (Supervisor – Mark Savela), Prosthetic Effects – Francois Dagenas & Matthew W. Mungle, Production Design – Mark Zuekzke.
+Production Company – Phoenix Films.

 Amy Mayfield is a student at the prestigious Alpine University film school.
 Desiring to win the hotly contested Hitchcock Prize, Amy decides to make her entry a slasher film about a killer that uses urban legends as a motif after an idea given to her by the campus security guard.
 However, as she starts shooting, someone starts killing her cast and crew.